 In a nutshell, prolotherapy stimulates your pet’s natural healing mechanisms to lay down new tissue in a weakened area.

-In prolotherapy, a mild irritant injected to the injury site, “tricking” the body to repair again.
+In prolotherapy, a mild irritant is injected into the injury site, “tricking” the body to repair again.

-Your pet’s body creates a mild inflammatory response to the mild irritant.
+Your pet’s body creates a mild inflammatory response to the irritant.

 The mild inflammatory response encourages the growth of new, normal tissue fibers.

 In turn, the new tissue results in a tightening and healing of the weakened area.

 Additional treatments repeat the process, allowing a gradual buildup of tissue to restore the original strength to the area.